curl/everything-curl/http/cookies.md

 with cookies you stored in a previous fetch or that you otherwise acquired?
-The file format curl uses for cookies is called the Netscape cookie format because it was once the file format used by browsers and then you could easily tell curl to use the browser's cookies!
+The file format curl uses for cookies is called the Netscape cookie format because it was once the file format used by browsers and then you could easily tell curl to use the browser's cookies.

 As a convenience, curl also supports a cookie file being a set of HTTP headers that set cookies.
 It is an inferior format but may be the only thing you have.